gamejolt/doc-help/src/page-header/index.md

 Here are the requirements and recommendations for header images:

+- Use a rectangular image.
 - The image format can be PNG, JPG, or GIF.
 PNGs will result in the highest quality.
-- In general, your image should be as large as possible.
+- Your original image should be as large as possible.
-- The minimum recommended width is 950px.
-Images less wide than this will be automatically enlarged and blurry.
+- The minimum width is 950px.
 The maximum width is 5120px.
-	- The minimum ratio (width/height) is 2.7 and the maximum ratio is 6.3.
+	- The minimum ratio (width ÷ height) is 2.7 and the maximum ratio is 6.3.
 The recommended ratio is 4.
 	- We recommend making the height 25% of the width.
 	- To find a good height, divide the width by 4 (it can actually be any number between 2.7 and 6.3).
 	- If you have the height and need a good width, just multiply the height by 4 (or anything between 2.7 and 6.3).
 - Make sure anything important is located near the center of the image.
 This will ensure your header looks its best on mobile devices.
 - Only use an original image created or captured by you or your team.